trrad/tyche/readme.md

 - **🎯 Segment discovery**: Find who responds differently (HTE analysis, Causal Trees)
 - **🔧 Extensible**: Clean interfaces for custom models and priors, inspired by a mix of PyMC3, WebPPL and Edward

-*Stop throwing away the rich detail in your data to make statements about hypothetical worlds where nothing happens.
-Start asking what your data can teach you about the world you actually live in.*
+*Stop throwing away the rich detail in your data to make a largely meaningless statment like p=0.03.
+Start asking what your data can teach you about the world you actually live in, and learn to reason correctly by accepting uncertainty as a fundemental part of belief*

 ## 🚀 **Quick Start**